 Everyone knows the importance of being physically warmed-up.

-Whether it’s in the course of getting ready for a big swim practice, or pimping out your meet warm-up so that you are ready to race at your fastest in competition, you know that getting your body prepped to perform helps you swim your best.
+Whether it’s in the course of getting ready for a big swim practice, or pimping out your meet warm-up so that you are ready to race at your fastest in competition (and maximizing heat retention by wearing a thick swim parka on deck), you know that getting your body prepped to perform helps you swim your best.

 In those previous articles we talked about timing and distance: in other words, the purely physical aspects of being prepared to swim fast.